adjexpress/gcc-6-arm-linux-gnueabihf/README.md

 I did not make this compiler.
 All credits are to @swampdog on Raspberry Pi forum.

 Use at your own risk.
-Neither I nor @swampdog are responsible for any bugs and/or damages.
+Neither I nor @swampdog are responsible for anything.

 Instructions: